 Description: Foods & Nutrition II is a continuation of Foods & Nutrition I and will also focus on food preparation for students wishing to continue with these studies.
-Units may include brief reviews of kitchen and nutrition basics, meal planning and preparation, meats, poultry, and seafood, soups and sauces, multicultural foods, salads and sandwiches, desserts, budgeting and controlling food costs, breakfasts, lunches, dinners, etc. Once again, students will be participating in hands-on food's labs an average of once or more per week.
+Units may include brief reviews of kitchen and nutrition basics, meal planning and preparation, meats, poultry, and seafood, soups and sauces, starches, side dishes, main dishes, multicultural foods, salads and sandwiches, desserts, budgeting and controlling food costs, breakfasts, lunches, dinners, etc. Once again, students will be participating in hands-on food's labs an average of once or more per week.